Contents

 What is Men’s Counselling?

-Counselling as a concept isn’t all about tears, emotions, grabbing a tissue nor confessing to the counsellor why we’re feeling like a failure.
-This is what a lot of men think it is.
+Here’s the low-down: counselling as a concept isn’t all about tears, emotions, grabbing a tissue, or confessing to the counsellor why we’re feeling like a failure.
+A lot of men think that this is counselling.

 Men’s Counselling can assist us in sifting through the tough crap in order to help us begin to see the light of day and get back to a version of normal that works for us.